LiberTEM/LiberTEM-live/docs/source/detectors/merlin.rst

 Especially in a quad setup, using an external computer is recommended to keep up with the data rates at the fastest frame rates.

+For stability, it's recommended to use the latest version of the Merlin software, or at least 1.6.1+.

 Usage examples
 --------------